miamtech/MealzIOSFrameworkSPM/README.md

 ## SPM Installation

 on XCode, go to File -> Add Packages, copy & paste the URL (https://github.com/miamtech/MiamPublicSPM).
-Add the package, binding the to the main branch.
+Add the package, binding to the main branch.

 ## Usage